wp-plugins/miniorange-login-openid/readme.txt

 === miniOrange - OpenID Connect Login ===
 Contributors: miniOrange
 Donate link: http://miniorange.com
-Tags: google,google apps,Google Login,apps,social login, google social login, openid connect,login with google,login with openid connect,google openidconnect,widget login,login widget,user auto register,autologin,auto login,auto user registration, single sign-on,SSO, openid connect sso,authentication,security,2 factor authentication, 2fa
+Tags: google,google apps,Google Login,apps,social login, google social login, openid connect,login with google,login with openid connect,google openidconnect,widget login,login widget,user auto register,autologin,auto login,auto user registration, single sign-on,SSO, openid connect sso,authentication,security,2 factor authentication, 2fa,salesforce,salesforce login,salesforce openid connect,login with salesforce
 Requires at least: 2.0.2
 Tested up to: 4.2.1
-Stable tag: 2.2.2
+Stable tag: 2.2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple secure login using any OpenIDs.
-E.g you can now login using your Google account.
+E.g you can now login using your Google,Salesforce account.

 == Description ==

-One-click login to your WordPress site using Google.
+One-click login to your WordPress site using Google,Salesforce or any social app.
 This means, if your users are logged in to google, they can login to your WordPress site by simply clicking a `google icon` - no username or password is explicitly required! `No Setup` required in Google.
 Simply enable Google login and you are done.

 miniOrange Google Login Widget uses the latest secure OpenID Connect authentication recommended by Google.
 Also supports 2-factor authentication if enabled for your google account.